 Install your fire blanket close to, but not above, the hob.

 Never pick up a blazing pan and take it outside, as any flames that blow back could make you drop the pan - and you could get burned.

 If you experience a large pan fire that's out of control the safest thing to do is get out, stay out and call 999

 If a fire gets out of control it may block access to the staircase trapping people upstairs, so exiting through a window could be your only option.
 A compact escape ladder could help you get out safely.
 Simply keep one on the landing or in an upstairs bedroom for easy access.
-Escape ladders are lightweight but strong, flame-resistant and easy to use - and come in different lengths for 2 and 3 storey houses.
+Escape ladders are lightweight but strong, flame-resistant and easy to use - and come in different lengths, usually for two and three storey houses.